microsoft/d365bcdv/samples/Business Events/Private Preview/README.md

 1. Add the required parameters to define the business event payload.
 1. Identify a specific AL event to subscribe and invoke the custom business event procedure w/ appropriate parameters when it occurs.
 1. Build an extension by adding those files to your AL project in Visual Studio Code, see [Developing in AL](https://learn.microsoft.com/dynamics365/business-central/dev-itpro/developer/devenv-dev-overview).
-1. Install the extension on your Business Central environment that we've enabled for private preview, see [Installing Extensions in Business Central](https://learn.microsoft.com/dynamics365/business-central/ui-extensions-install-uninstall).
+1. Install the extension on your Business Central environment, see [Installing Extensions in Business Central](https://learn.microsoft.com/dynamics365/business-central/ui-extensions-install-uninstall).
 1. Use the **Business Central Virtual Data Source Configuration** table to refresh Business Central catalog with custom business events on your Dataverse environment (see above).

 ```al